pantheon-systems/documentation/source/content/guides/local-development/07-drupal-phpstorm.md

 ---
 title: Local Development on Pantheon
 subtitle: Configure PhpStorm for Drupal
-description: Configure your local environment to build a Drupal module using JetBrains PhpStorm.
+description: Configure your local environment to build a Drupal module with JetBrains PhpStorm.
 cms: "Drupal"
 categories: [develop]
 tags: [local]